 On this page

-Australians are currently receiving annual member statements from their super funds.
-When opening these statements, many super fund members will see a comforting projection of how much their account balance is likely to be when they retire, and how much income this account balance will provide each year in retirement.
+When opening their annual member statement, many super fund members see a comforting projection of how much their account balance is likely to be when they retire, and how much income it will provide in retirement.

 How accurate is your fund’s retirement forecast?

-In calculating your retirement estimate, your super fund is required to follow a standard formula set out by financial services regulator, ASIC, in Regulatory Guide 229.
-ASIC believes this standardised formula is the best way for super funds to estimate retirement benefits, rather than allowing each super fund to develop projections based on its own assumptions.
+When calculating your retirement estimate, your super fund is required to follow a standard formula set by financial services regulator ASIC in Regulatory Guide 229.
+This is to ensure all super funds calculate their forecasts using similar rules and assumptions.

-Your retirement estimate: 6 facts you need to know
+Your retirement estimate: 7 things you need to know

-1. Investment returns are fixed, whatever your investment option
+1. Your investment returns are the same, whatever your investment option

-Under ASIC’s formula, your retirement estimate assumes your super account will receive a standard investment return of 3% per year after taking into account inflation and investment fees – regardless of the investment option you have selected.
-This earnings rate is also after tax and insurance premiums have been deducted by the super fund.
+Under ASIC’s formula, your super account will receive a standard investment return of 3% per year (after taking into account inflation) – regardless of the investment option you have selected.
+This earnings rate is after tax and investment fees.

-For more information on investment options and the variation in returns, see the following Superguides articles:
+For more on investment options and the variation in investment returns, see the following SuperGuide articles:

 - Super fund performance over 27 financial years (to June 2019)